Schedule : 31st Oct. 13:00 – 16:00

 In 2015, coordinated “Encounter” performance “NOBUNAGA ” collaborationprojectwithRussianworldballetdancer, Farukh Ruzimatov, Iwata Morihiro and Fujima Rankoh.

-Naomi Inata is a dance scholar and critic.
-Her research and critiques cover from Western classical ballet to Japanese contemporary dance and Butoh, cultural policy and community dance as well.
-She is also Dance Programme Officer of Japan Arts Council under Agency For Cultural Affairs.
+Naomi INATA is a dance scholar and critic.
+Her research and critiques covers from Western classical ballet to Japanese contemporary dance and Butoh, cultural policy and community dance as well.

 (Choreographer & Artistic Director, Attakkalari Centre for Movement Arts, Bengaluru, India)